-All students entering Cameron with fewer than 15 earned semester credit hours and who are seeking a degree at Cameron University are required to attend an orientation session.
+All students entering Cameron with fewer than 15 earned semester credit hours, have graduated from high school in the last two years, and are seeking a degree at Cameron University may be required to attend an orientation session.
 The orientation introduces the student to the campus and provides information about resources, services, and activities.
-Contact the Office of Admissions (581-2230) to register for an orientation or to request additional information.
+Contact the Office of Teaching and Learning (581-5900) to register for an orientation or to request additional information.